Incognitol07/expense-tracker-api/README.md

 ## Conclusion

 The Expense Tracking and Budgeting API offers a robust system for managing personal finances, automating budget management, and visualizing financial data.
-With features like real-time alerts, secure authentication, and comprehensive data tracking, this API helps users make informed decisions about their finances.
+With features like real-time alerts, secure authentication, group expense tracking, debt notifications, and comprehensive data tracking, this API helps users make informed decisions about their finances.

 ## License